 Area.
-A discrete, specifically delineated space that is smaller, and in most cases much smaller, than a ranger district (36 CFR 212.1).
+A discrete, specifically delineated space that is smaller, and, except for over-snow vehicle use, in most cases much smaller, than a Ranger District.
+(36 CFR 212.1)

 Arterial Road.
 An NFS road that provides service to large land areas and usually connects with other arterial roads or public highways.